alexbryw/textgame/README.md

 A text based computer adventure in html css and javascript.

-The player reads the instructions and enters a number.
+The player enters text to move around in the game world.
-The number is sent to a function that looks for available paths from the current room, and displays text from the next room that was chosen.
+The text is sent to a function that looks for available paths from the current room, and displays text from the next room that was chosen.

-Alexander Fed19G.
+Alexander B.

 https://github.com/alexbryw/textgame